List of deputy chief ministers of Arunachal Pradesh

 The deputy chief minister of Arunachal Pradesh is the senior most cabinet member of the state government who serves as the de facto second head of the state.
 He is the second highest ranking executive authority of the state's council of ministers.
 The current deputy chief minister of Arunachal Pradesh is Chowna Mein, serving in office since 19 February 2016.

+The position of deputy chief minister is not explicitly defined or mentioned in the Constitution of India.
+However, the Supreme Court of India has stated that the appointment of deputy chief ministers is not unconstitutional.
+The court has clarified that a deputy chief minister, for all practical purposes, remains a minister in the council of ministers headed by the chief minister and does not draw a higher salary or perks compared to other ministers.